Donaim/miseq-workflow-pres/slides.md

 </v-drag>

 <!--
 From here on it's all software.
 The MiSeq gave us FASTQ files - now MiCall takes over.
 MiCall is a big pipeline with lots of steps, but the key thing is it runs automatically.
-A run finishes, files appear, MiCall processes them and reports finished.
 -->

 ---